 - Specialist skills: the right barrister for the client and the case will be someone who has seen many similar cases progress from before formal commencement of proceedings to after final conclusion.
 Barristers also have specialist forensic skills and a mastery of the rules of evidence that comes from extensive experience in advocacy.

 - Negotiation and mediations skills: a key component of a barrister's practice is avoiding heading into Court or a Tribunal.
 Part of advocacy involves specialist negotiation and mediation skills in the hope of bringing any issues in dispute to an early resolution.
-Likewise, the Advisory Bar is well placed to ensure that the client achieves a satisfactory outcome to their project or problem without necessarily resorting to court or arbitral proceedings
+Likewise, the Commercial Bar is well placed to ensure that the client achieves a satisfactory outcome to their project or problem without necessarily resorting to court or arbitral proceedings

 - Independence: a key feature of the Independent Bar is just that - its independence.
 Barristers have a duty to tell clients what they may not want to hear.
 This can relieve the pressure on the instructing solicitor who will have to continue to deal with that client.
 It also ensures the client is getting the best possible advice, irrespective of the relationship between them and their solicitor.

-- Geographical/Size advantages: many smaller firms will not have an inhouse litigation team.
-A barrister is the ideal solution in this situation.
+- Geographical/Size advantages: many smaller firms will not have an in-house litigation team.
+A barrister is an ideal solution in this situation.
 There is no danger that they will "steal" the firm's client.
 It does not matter what part of the country you are in; you can still engage some of New Zealand’s top lawyers in a straight forward and simple way.

-The Bar offers a wide range of specialists from the very junior to Queen's Counsel and Senior Counsel in all areas of law.
+The Bar offers a wide range of specialists from the very junior to Kings Counsel in all areas of law.